-The architectural designs of Nepali temples are influenced by a number of different cultural and religious traditions, including Hinduism and Buddhism.
-Many temples in Nepal are built in the Shikhar style, which features a tall spire or tower at the top of the temple.
+The architectural designs of Nepali temples are influenced by different cultural and religious traditions.
+The architectural design of the Nepali temple is made of a mixture of traditional and modern design.
+Nepali temple design reflects the rich cultural, spiritual history of the country.
+Many temples in Nepal are designed in the shikhara and pagoda style.
 These spires, known as “shikhara,” are often adorned with intricate carvings and painted with bright colors.
 The walls of Nepali temples are also often adorned with intricate carvings and paintings, depicting religious themes and stories.

 Nepal has a diverse architectural tradition, with a number of different styles of temples found throughout the country.
 Some of the traditional temple styles of Nepal include:

 Most pagodas stand on a square base, or plinth, of brick or wood.
 It has two to five roofs, each smaller than the one below.
 The uppermost roof is usually made of metal and gilded, as are frequently the lower ones.
 The buildings are richly adorned with carved pillars, struts, doors, and other woodwork.
 Most decorative carvings are of various deities of all sizes and shapes.
 Such as gods with many arms or deified, humanized animals, often in erotic poses.

 The deity to whom the temple is dedicated is usually housed on the ground floor.
 The upper levels are more decorative than functional.
 Some art historians believe that the receding upper tiers are intended to represent the umbrellas that protect the deity from the elements.
 Above the main entrance is a semi-circular tympanum or to-Rana usually with the enshrined deity as the central figure.
 The Changu Nararayan Temple in Bhaktapur is considered the most impressive pagoda in the country.